Avonne Taylor

-Avonne Taylor (born Evangeline Taylor; February 12, 1899 - March 20, 1992) was an American showgirl and actress.
+Avonne Taylor (born Evangeline Taylor; February 12, 1899 – March 20, 1992) was an American showgirl and actress.

 Early years

 Avonne Taylor was born Evangeline Taylor in Springfield, Ohio, the daughter of Clifford and Diane Howe Taylor.
 She and her family moved to Cleveland, Ohio, in 1913.
-She went to New York soon after Word War I, seeking success in entertainment.
+She went to New York soon after World War I, seeking success in entertainment.
 The day after she had an interview with Florenz Ziegfeld she began appearing in his Midnight Frolic production.

 Career

 Taylor appeared in the 1920, 1921, and 1922 versions of the Ziegfeld Follies and in Ziegfeld Midnight Frolic [1920].
 She was designated the most beautiful of the 85 showgirls in the 1922 Follies, and the Prince of Wales considered her the most beautiful girl he had seen on a stage.
 In 1923, Taylor was the model for advertising for Yeast Foam Tablets.
 Text of the newspaper ad quoted Florenz Ziegfeld as saying, "I believe Miss Avonne Taylor, of the Follies, is the most perfect type of the natural girl of 1923."
 Also in 1923, the San Francisco Chronicle printed a full-page feature article in which Taylor presented tips to help women to look better.

 Taylor said in March 1923, "I do not care for the stage."
 By October 1923 she had left the Follies and joined the Famous Players–Lasky motion picture company.
 By 1927, Taylor had signed a film contract with Metro-Goldwyn-Mayer.
 Films in which she appeared included Zaza (1923), After Midnight (1927), My Best Girl (1927), Honor Among Lovers (1931), and Money and Marriage (1931).
 She stopped working in films in 1931.